CFBSD-Summer2020/HW01/README.md

-# HW01: A Brief Introduction of My Self
+# HW01: A Brief Introduction of Myself

 ## Who am I